sajjjadayobi/ParsBigBird/README.md

 </span>

-# ParsBigBird:🐦 a Persian transformer for long sequences
+# ParsBigBird:🐦 Persian Bert for long sequences
 [Bert](https://arxiv.org/abs/1810.04805) and [ParsBert](https://arxiv.org/abs/2005.12515) can handle texts of token lengths up to 512, but many tasks such as summarization and question answering require longer texts.
 [BigBird](https://arxiv.org/abs/2007.14062) model can handle text until **4096** due to sparse attention, in this work we've trained big bird model for Persian language to process texts up to 4096 in Persian(farsi) language

 ## Evaluation: 🌡️